Mouneshgouda/Fullstack-GenAI/Html and Css/html and css.md

 }
 ```

 ---

 ## ✅ Summary

-- 🟠 HTML: Structure of the web
+- 🟠 HTML builds the structure
-- 🔵 CSS: Styling and layout
+- 🔵 CSS styles and layouts the page
-- 💡 Short examples, easy to remember
+- 🧱 Core building blocks for web development

+---

-Happy Designing! 🎨
+Happy Coding & Designing! 🎉